CosmWasm/docs-deprecated/tutorials/simple-option/testing.md

 Good we now have a test environment initializer.
 This is a very simple one, you can pass in variables to the function and do different tweaks.
 Check cosmwasm-plus for more.

-### Mock Dependencies, Environment, and Message Info
+### Mock Dependencies, Environment, and Message Info {#mock-dependencies-environment-and-message-info}

 There are two three mocking tools we should improve on: